Brittany-Reid/node_code_query/README.md

 The above example generates an iteratable set of lines from a file, then prints each line.
 Press enter to run the code.
 You will see an error that `filePath` is undefined.

-(Brittany: I also notice the package/snippet header doesn't clear properly, I will look into this.
-EDIT: should be fixed now)

 ### 6. Modify the example

 Rerun the `.samples` command to see the previous example.
 This time, add a new line at the beginning.
 Remember that the current working directory is the REPL project directory, so you need the file to be in this directory for the following path to work: